Activision Blizzard, Inc. [ATVI] Holding Strong: What’s pushing it?

 Activision Blizzard, Inc. [NASDAQ:ATVI]: Analyst Rating and Earnings

-Keep your eyes peeled for this company’s upcoming financial results publication, which is slated for Thu 7 May (In 90 Days).
+Keep your eyes peeled for the next scheduled financial results to be made public for this company, which are scheduled to be released on Thu 7 May (In 86 Days).

 Fundamental Analysis of Activision Blizzard, Inc. [ATVI]

-This company’s Return on Total Capital is 14.20, and its Return on Invested Capital has reached 11.40%.
-Its Return on Equity is 17.42, and its Return on Assets is 9.93.
-These metrics show a mixed bag, which means that this investment’s attractiveness can be quickly increased or decreased in the short term, depending on future updates ATVI financial performance.
+This company’s Return on Total Capital is 11.79, and its Return on Invested Capital has reached 13.60%.
+Its Return on Equity is 12.44, and its Return on Assets is 7.98.
+These metrics all suggest that Activision Blizzard, Inc. is doing well at using the money it earns to generate returns.

-Turning to investigate this organization’s capital structure, Activision Blizzard, Inc. [ATVI] has generated a Total Debt to Total Equity ratio of 23.52.
-Similarly, its Total Debt to Total Capital is 19.04, while its Total

 What about valuation?
-This company’s Enterprise Value to EBITDA is 18.24 and its Total Debt to EBITDA Value is 0.90.
-The Enterprise Value to Sales for this firm is now 6.44, and its Total Debt to Enterprise Value stands at 0.08.
-Activision Blizzard, Inc. [ATVI] has a Price to Book Ratio of 3.13, a Price to Cash Flow Ratio of 20.06 and P/E Ratio of 31.76.
-These metrics suggest that this publicly-traded organization will not likely result in investment gains.
+This company’s Enterprise Value to EBITDA is 19.26 and its Total Debt to EBITDA Value is 1.17.
+The Enterprise Value to Sales for this firm is now 6.80.

-Shifting the focus to workforce efficiency, Activision Blizzard, Inc. [ATVI] earns $756,869 for each employee under its payroll.
-Similarly, this company’s Receivables Turnover is 7.67 and its Total Asset Turnover is 0.41.
-This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 2.29 and its Current Ratio is 2.31.
+Similarly, this company’s Total Asset Turnover is 0.34.
+This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 2.49 and its Current Ratio is 2.50.
 This company, considering these metrics, has a healthy ratio between its short-term liquid assets and its short-term liabilities, making it a less risky investment.

 Conclusion: Is Activision Blizzard, Inc. [ATVI] a Reliable Buy?